SITDOWN: DARAE BAEK

 South Korean artist Darae Baek‘s Language makes me an uncertain person is the final iteration of Forage/Image, Alchemy’s project exploring the relationship between artists, landscapes and environment.
 The film, a two-channel interactive installation, investigates identity, language and landscape and shows in Hawick 15 – 28 February 2020.

 Darae’s contribution to Read More, Alchemy’s ongoing project encouraging additional engagement with its exhibitions and other events, can be found here.
-The artist spoke with Michael Pattison, Alchemy Film & Arts Creative Director, about chairs, language and the Scottish landscape.
+The artist spoke with Michael Pattison, Alchemy Film & Arts Director, about chairs, language and the Scottish landscape.

 Alchemy: Your film makes striking use of the Scottish landscape.
 What was it about this particular landscape that appealed to you?